deep-bi/druid-filtering-emitter/README.md

 ## Druid Filtering Emitter

+Extension for [Apache Druid](https://druid.apache.org/) allowing to filter the metrics emmited by other emitters.

 ### Build

 To build the extension, run `mvn package` and you'll get a file in `target` directory.